We're here to help

 - A lump sum benefit

-- Free phone based trauma and loss counselling
+- Access to free phone-based trauma and loss counselling

-For more details about what is and isn't covered, please refer to the Product Disclosure Statement (PDS)
+For more details about what is and isn't covered by your NRMA Life Insurance policy, please refer to your Product Disclosure Statement (PDS) and policy documents.

 This is the person that the claim payments are paid to when the claim is processed and approved.